helios-h2020/context/README.md

 ## Introduction

 The Context manager module handles context-related monitoring and reasoning for the user.
-It provides a framework for implementing context types and context detection with core implementations.
+It provides a framework for implementing contexts and context detection with core implementations.
 New context classes can be introduced by extending the provided base class implementations.
 The context manager can access sensors with the help of a separate Sensor Manager as well as other context sources.
 The Context module includes also information overload control interface to contextually limit the amount of incoming message alerts for the user